Oklahoma City Construction Head and Brain Injury Lawyers

 If you or someone you love has suffered a brain injury while working on a construction site, you may be eligible to receive compensation for medical bills, lost wages and other related expenses.

 We are passionately committed to helping injured Oklahoma construction workers obtain the benefits that they are due under the law.
-Contact the Oklahoma head and brain injury lawyers of the Abel Law Firm at (405) 239-7046 for more information.
+Contact the Oklahoma construction head and brain injury lawyers of the Abel Law Firm at (405) 239-7046 for more information.